Kinross Wolaroi School: 1945-1975

-In 1971 Wolaroi College received, as Speech Day guests, their Royal Highnesses the Sultan and Sultana of Selangor.
-One of the Sultans sons, Tengku Abdul Samad Shah, was attending Wolaroi College at the time.
+In 1971 Wolaroi College was visited by the Sultan and Sultana of Selangor, whose son, Tengku Abdul Samad Shah, was a student of the college at the time.

-This expansion lasted until a drought hit the region in the 1970s.
-In 1973, suffering from financial difficulties, due to decreased enrollments, and with a change in societal attitudes regarding single-sex education the College Council began investigating the feasibility of becoming a co-educational school.
-This culminated with the decision to amalgamate with The Kinross School by the Wolaroi College Council in 1975.
+By the early 1970s, following a drought in Western NSW, the college faced financial difficulties and declining enrollments.
+In 1973, amid a societal attitudes regarding single-sex education the College Council began investigating the feasibility of becoming a co-educational school.
+This culminated, when in 1975 the Wolaroi College Council resolved to amalgamate with The Kinross School.

 Presbyterian Ladies' College (The Kinross School)

 There had been substantial Scottish immigration to Orange since its foundation in the 19th century which had led to a sizeable Presbyterian community.
-Throughout the 1920's the Presbyterian community realized that there was a need for the establishment of a girls' school that could provide a well-rounded education based upon the ideals found within reformed Christianity.
+Throughout the 1920s the Presbyterian community realized that there was a need for the establishment of a girls' school that could provide a well-rounded education based upon the ideals found within reformed Christianity.
 In response to this The Presbyterian Ladies' College (PLC) opened in Orange in 1928 on a 43-acre site, named "Campdale".
 With Miss Eleanor Linck as its first Headmistress.
-Dorothy Knox took over in 1932 and she led the school until 1936 when Ina Miller became headmistress.
+Dorothy Knox took over in 1932 and she led the school until 1936.
+After which point Ina Miller became headmistress for 33 years.